jaykay12/KitabGhar/README.md

 4. Open repository using `cd KitabGhar`
 5. Open MySQL in your workspace using `mysql -u [username] -p` & then create a DB for KitabGhar using `CREATE DATABASE kitabghar`
 6. Populate the DB using MySQL dump file using `mysql -u [username] -p kitabghar < KitabGhar.sql`
-7. Create a soft link of the web-app to the tomcat7 root folder using `sudo ln -s KitabGhar /var/lib/tomcat7/webapps/KitabGhar`
+7. Create a soft link of the web-app to the tomcat7 root folder using `cd /var/lib/tomcat7/webapps/` and `sudo ln -s <SYSTEM_PATH_GITHUB_REPO>/KitabGhar/KitabGhar KitabGhar`
 8. Start Tomcat7 server using `sudo /etc/init.d/tomcat7 start`
 9. Hit `127.0.0.1:8080/KitabGhar` from your web browser.
 10. Explore the project, find bugs, raise issues & make pull requests.
 Happy Hacking :smile: